obetomuniz/obetomuniz/README.md

 🕴 **[Listtta](https://listtta.com)**

-Listta is an improved and minimal way to use Twitter that I created to to avoid toxicity on Twitter and to filter the content based in your real interests instead of notification spamming.
+Listta is an improved and minimal way to use Twitter that I created to avoid toxicity on Twitter and to filter the content based in your real interests instead of notification spamming.
 I created it using Flutter.

 🕷 **[Tatooine](https://github.com/obetomuniz/tatooine)**

 A minimal, but powerful and pluggable web scrapper.
+I created it using Node.js

 💻 [Semantic Web Autocomplete for Atom](https://github.com/obetomuniz/autocomplete-semantic-web)